 Grazing animalsBritish white cattle grazing from July to October

-There are three surfaced paths, but others can get very muddy in the winter.
+There are three surfaced paths and others that can get very muddy in the winter.

 The reserve is located just off Swanwick Lane in Swanwick, about 2 miles from Bursledon and 7 miles from Fareham.

 Car: Exit the M27 at junction 8 or 9.
-From junction 8 follow signs to A3024 Southampton and Hamble and then Park Gate A27.
+From junction 8, follow signs to the A3024, Southampton and Hamble and then the A27 to Park Gate.
 At the traffic lights by ‘The Navigator' pub turn left onto Swanwick Lane.
 Continue over the motorway then turn left onto Sopwith Way.
 Turn right at the mini roundabout by the security gates.
-From junction 9 Follow the signs for Southampton A27 until you reach Park Gate.
-Take the road sign posted Botley.
+From junction 9, follow the signs for A27 Southampton until you reach Park Gate.
+Take the road signposted Botley.
 At the Elm Tree pub turn left onto Swanwick Lane.
 After about a mile, turn right onto Sopwith Way.
 Turn right at the mini roundabout by the security gates.
-Barrier to the carpark open only in daylight hours and operated by NATS.
+The barrier to the car park is open only in daylight hours and is operated by NATS.

 Public transport: The reserve is about 30 minutes walk from Swanwick station.
 From the station: Turn right at the end of the access road then continue to the Elm Tree Pub where you turn left onto Swanwick Lane then continue as above.
 The First bus company run a number of services stopping at either end of Swanwick Lane